astrolabsoftware/fink/docs/services/search/solar_system.md

 ## SSoFT: Solar System object Fink Table

 !!! info "List of arguments"
-    The list of arguments for retrieving alert data can be found at [https://api.fink-portal.org/api/v1/ssoft](https://api.fink-portal.org/api/v1/ssoft), and the schema of the table (json) can be found at [https://api.fink-portal.org/api/v1/ssoft?schema](https://api.fink-portal.org/api/v1/ssoft?schema)
+    The list of arguments for retrieving alert data can be found at [https://api.fink-portal.org](https://api.fink-portal.org) (`/api/v1/ssoft` endpoint), and the schema of the table (json) can be found at [https://api.fink-portal.org/api/v1/ssoft?schema=True](https://api.fink-portal.org/api/v1/ssoft?schema=True)

 This service lets you query the table containing aggregated parameters for known Solar System objects in Fink.
 This table is updated once a month, with all data in Fink.